joshuamwale/joshuamwale/README.md

  - Internship and job opportunities

 💬 Ask me about:
-  - Career transition journey and my motivation to delve into building computer programs and web apps.
+  - Career transition journey and my motivation to delve into software engineering (building computer programs, systems and apps)

 📫 How to reach me:
 - LinkedIn (https://www.linkedin.com/in/joshua-mwale-8a8a3557/)